 Not surprisingly, most of the research on laser hair growth reported that the participants did not experience any side effects.
 Of the reported, these are the following:

 - Skin rash (erythema)

-How Many Times Do You Need To Undergo Laser Treatment?
+How Many Times Do You Need To Undergo Laser Treatment For Hair Loss?

 If you buy a premium product that has more diodes and provides greater coverage, you might be promised “quicker” results.
-It usually takes 3-5 months for laser hair growth treatments to show results.
+It usually takes 3-5 months for a laser hair growth treatment to show results.

 We can’t say for sure if users will have to keep using the laser product to maintain the results or if the hair loss will resume once they stop using it.
 One thing’s for sure, though, that you have to have multiple sessions of it to see any results, if at all.

 Does Laser Hair Growth Treatment Work for Everyone?

 If the person’s hair follicles don’t absorb the photons or react to them in the desired manner, nothing will happen.
 They also state that this treatment is more effective when used with other hair loss treatments (minoxidil/finasteride).